 - Can I get COVID-19 from the vaccine?
 No you cannot get COVID-19 from the vaccine.
 There are no live parts of virus in the vaccine.

 - Will I be protected from COVID-19 right after receiving the vaccine?
-You are considered fully vaccinated 2 weeks after your final dose.
+You are considered fully vaccinated after 2 weeks.
 It takes the body time to build antibodies from a vaccine, so it could take time for your body to build an immune response.
-It is important to continue wearing masks, practicing social distancing and practice good hand hygiene after vaccination while others build immunity and your body takes time to build an immune response.
+It is important to continue wearing masks, practicing social distancing, and practicing good hand hygiene after vaccination while others build immunity and your body takes time to build an immune response.

 - Are there side effects to the vaccine?
 The vaccines may cause side effects in some people, like sore muscles, feeling tired, or mild fever.
 These reactions mean the vaccine is working to help teach your body how to fight COVID-19 if you are exposed.
 For most people, these side effects will last no longer than a day or two.
 Having these types of side effects does NOT mean that you have COVID-19.
 If you have questions about your health after your shot, call your doctor, nurse, or clinic.
 As with any medicine, it is rare but possible to have a serious reaction, such as not being able to breathe.
 It is very unlikely that this will happen, but if it does, call 911 or go to the nearest emergency room